 As an institution "where leaders learn" and with the motto Vis Virtus Veritas (Truth, Virtue and Strength), we encourage our students to develop the capacity to raise critical, complex and uncomfortable issues that face our society and humankind.
-Using the power of reasoned and rational argument and logic, they can persuade those who may hold views that are different from theirs.
-Use of intimidation, coercion and violence as a legitimate form of engagement can never be tolerated at Rhodes University.
+Using the power of reasoned and rational argument and logic, they can persuade those who may hold views that are different to theirs.
 We encourage our students to endeavour at all times to uphold the values that we cherish deeply in an institution of higher learning: treating each other with respect, dignity and honesty.
 Every member of the Rhodes University community enjoys all the rights enshrined in our Constitution.
 In particular, no one has a right to interfere with the bodily integrity of another person without their consent.
-Our University has a zero-tolerance to sexual and gender-based violence.
+Our University has a zero tolerance to sexual and gender-based violence.
 There is no place for behaviour motivated by xenophobia, racism, sexism, homophobia, transphobia and all other forms of intolerance, bigotry and chauvinistic attitudes at Rhodes University.

-Rhodes University's orientation programme is designed not only to provide you with information on courses that are on offer at Rhodes University but also to expose you to the wide array of services and opportunities provided by the University to enrich your experience and enhance your chances of success.
+The University's Orientation Programme is designed not only to provide you with information on courses that are on offer at Rhodes University but also to expose you to the wide array of services and opportunities provided by the University to enrich your experience and enhance your chances of growth, development and academic success.